-Solar energy is inexpensive, friendly to the environment and lasts for a very long time.
-Obviously, solar energy is important to our culture and the technology needs to become widespread.
-Our kids need to know about solar energy because it plays an important part in our alternative-energy future plans.
+I sat down with my kids and talked to them about solar energy being inexpensive, friendly to the environment, and lasts for a very long time.
+Obviously, solar energy is important to our planet and the technology needs to become widespread.
+I explained to my kids that they need to know about solar energy because it plays an important part in our future plans.

-You can bring up solar energy with your kids in a very simple manner.
-You just need to know where to look for more information that communicates at a kid’s level.
+I decided to bring it up in a very simple manner.
+I just needed to know where to look for more information that communicates at a kid’s level.

 Talk About Solar

-You can bring up solar energy while driving in the car or at family meals.
-Talk about the environment and how solar energy plays an important part in keeping the planet clean and free from greenhouse warming.
-Talk about the sun as a clean source of energy compared to biofuels.
-Make sure you talk to them at their level.
+I have brought up solar energy while driving in the car and at family meals.
+We talk about the environment and how solar energy plays an important part in keeping the planet clean and free from greenhouse warming.
+We talk about the sun as a clean source of energy compared to bio fuels.
+I didn't say "bio fuels" and kept it simple.

-You don’t need to use the word “biofuels.”
-You would say gasoline or oil that comes from the ground and burns chemicals into the air whereas sun is clean and leaves the air clean.
+I said gasoline or oil that comes from the ground and burns chemicals into the air whereas the sun is clean and leaves the air clean.